evrythng/evrythng-cli-plugin-csv-loader/README.md

 ## Mapping Format

 The `mapping.json` file describes how to map each field in a CSV record from its header name to the EVRYTHNG resource field name.

-Array fields (i.e: `tags`) and sub-objects (i.e: `identifiers` or `customFields`) are suported with square bracket and dot notation respectively.
+Array fields (i.e: `tags`) are supported with square bracket notation (e.g: `tags[0]`).

+Sub-objects (i.e: `identifiers` or `customFields`) are suported with dot notation (e.g: `identifier.gs1:01`).

+A redirection can be specified using the special `redirection` mapping value.
+This option overrides `defaultRedirectUrl` if it is set in the config file.

 An example mapping file is shown below: